aws-samples/sample-aws-modernization-with-superblocks/content/_index.md

 Your dashboard application will feature:

 - Interactive inventory and sales visualizations
-- AI-powered analysis and forecasting using AWS Bedrock
+- AI-powered analysis and forecasting using Amazon Bedrock
 - Secure backend APIs and role-based access controls
 - Production-ready deployment pipeline